What is Dropshipping and how does it work? The complete guide 2025

 In e-commerce, there are many different business models.
-Some swear by arbitrage, others run their own shop with independent logistics, and some trust in Amazon FBA.
+Some swear by arbitrage, others run their own shop with independent logistics, and yet others rely on Amazon FBA.
 Less common and sometimes viewed with suspicion is the dropshipping method.
-Perhaps this is because traditional dropshippers do not hold their own inventory.
-Or the popularity among self-proclaimed YouTube gurus has harmed its image too much.
-In any case, dropshipping is better than its reputation, especially for beginners in the e-commerce business who want to learn and gain valuable experience first.
+Perhaps it is because classic dropshippers do not hold their own inventory.
+Or the popularity among self-proclaimed YouTube gurus has harmed the image too much.
+In any case, dropshipping is better than its reputation, especially for beginners in the e-commerce business who want to learn and first gain valuable experience.

-In this guide, we aim to answer all the important questions: What dropshipping means, how it works, what the advantages and disadvantages are, how beginners can find suitable suppliers, and whether there are good alternatives.
+In this guide, we want to answer all important questions: What dropshipping means exactly, how it works, what advantages and disadvantages exist, how beginners can find suitable providers, and whether there are good alternatives.

-Unlike traditional online retailers who purchase goods, store them, and ship them to customers after an order is placed, dropshipping does not involve maintaining any inventory.
-Instead, the wholesaler or manufacturer directly supplies the customer.
+In contrast to the classic online retailer, who purchases goods, stores them, and ships them to the customer after an order is received, no own inventory is created in dropshipping.
+Instead, the wholesaler or manufacturer supplies the customer directly.
 The actual provider of the products acts merely as an intermediary.
-They offer the products, handle advertising and online presence, but do not hold any items in stock.
+They offer the products, take care of advertising and online presence, but do not have any items in stock.

 For the customer, this has no further relevance.
-They get the impression of receiving all services from a single source, as the actual shipper of the goods does not appear directly, and the products are either not branded at all or are appropriately customized.
-This model has several advantages for both the online retailer and the manufacturer, as it saves each a significant portion of the supply and distribution chain.
+For them, the impression is created that all services are obtained from a single source, as the actual sender of the goods does not appear directly and the products are either not branded at all or are appropriately customized.
+This model has several advantages for both the online retailer and the manufacturer, as they each save a large part of the supply and distribution chain.

-By the way, dropshipping concepts are not a new invention; they have long been known as “direct shipping” or “stretch business.”
-The trendy English term has particularly gained traction in the bubble surrounding passive income.
+By the way: Dropshipping concepts are not a new invention, but have long been known under the term “distance selling.”
+Under the English buzzword, they have particularly arrived in the bubble surrounding passive income.

-Online retailers and wholesalers or manufacturers share the workload.
-The products are offered online – for example, in a personal shop, on Amazon, eBay, or Etsy.
-The online retailer is responsible for the product presentation and promotion.
-When a customer places an order, it is received in the retailer’s systems and is typically forwarded automatically to the manufacturer.
-The manufacturer then takes care of producing the product if necessary and/or shipping it from their warehouse.
-The customer still receives all information (order and shipping confirmation, tracking, invoice, etc.) from the online retailer, not from the dropshipping partner.
+Online retailers and wholesalers or manufacturers share the work.
+The products are offered online – for example, in their own shop, on Amazon, eBay, or Etsy.
+The online retailer is responsible for the product presentation and advertising.
+When a customer places an order, it is received in the retailer’s systems and is – usually automatically – forwarded to the manufacturer.
+The manufacturer then takes care of ensuring that the product is produced and/or shipped from their warehouse if necessary.
+The customer still receives all information (order and shipping confirmation, tracking, invoice, etc.) from the online retailer and not from the dropshipping partner.

-In the event of a return or if the customer contacts customer service, this is typically handled by the online retailer.
+In the event of a return or if the customer contacts customer service, this is usually handled by the online retailer.
 However, there are also models where the manufacturer or wholesaler takes care of these areas.
-For the customer, these processes are usually invisible, as the sender address, logos used, etc., are typically provided by the online retailer.
+For the customer, these processes are usually invisible, as the sender address, the logos used, etc. are typically provided by the online retailer.

-There are fundamentally two different types of dropshipping.
-Either the fulfillment is handled through a wholesale warehouse or through a consignment warehouse.
+Basically, there are two different types of dropshipping.
+Either fulfillment is done through a wholesale warehouse or through a consignment warehouse.

-Both models have their advantages and disadvantages, which each online retailer must weigh individually.
+Both models have advantages and disadvantages that each online retailer must weigh individually.

-Negative experiences with dropshipping suppliers from Europe, Asia, etc., are often reluctant to be shared publicly.
-Understandably, no one wants to damage the established business relationship that is essential for their own business.
-However, those interested should thoroughly examine the general advantages and disadvantages of this business model to make the most informed decision possible.
+In dropshipping, (negative) experiences with dropshipping suppliers from Europe, Asia, etc. are usually shared reluctantly in public.
+Because understandably, no one wants to harm the established trading relationship on which their business essentially depends.
+Nevertheless, those interested should thoroughly engage with the general advantages and disadvantages of this business model in order to make a well-informed decision.

 Advantages